 In this post, I’ll go over the best things to do in historic Salem, plus a few attractions that you can skip.

 Peabody Essex Museum

-Tour the House of the Seven Gables, the home that inspired Nathanial Hawthorne’s novel of the same name.
+Visit the House of the Seven Gables, the home that inspired Nathaniel Hawthorne’s novel of the same name.

 The home and grounds are impeccably preserved and it’s a great place to learn about life in Salem’s early years.

 The House of Seven Gables hosts a wide variety of events and activities, such as film screenings, lectures, and even yoga classes!

 Gallows Hill includes several attractions and tours, which can be accessed separately or via combo tickets.